 Figure 5: Typical Instability Numbers for ASTM Load Cell Calibrations

-Section 11.2.2 states “Force-measuring instruments not meeting the stability criteria of 11.2.1 shall be recalibrated at intervals that shall ensure the stability criteria are not exceeded during the recalibration interval.”
-Basically, the standard says that if the criteria are not met, then the calibration interval must be shortened until it is met.
+Section 11.2.2 states, “Force-measuring instruments not meeting the stability criteria of 11.2.1 shall be recalibrated at intervals that shall ensure the stability criteria are not exceeded during the recalibration interval.”
+The standard says that if the criteria are unmet, the calibration interval must be shortened until it is met.

-Let’s look at two examples with comparing a reference standard stability of 0.16 % (Figure 6) to a typical Morehouse HADI system with Ultra-Precision Class or better load cell with 0.01 % stability (Figure 7).
+Let’s compare two examples by comparing a reference standard stability of 0.16 % (Figure 6) to a typical Morehouse HADI system with Ultra-Precision Class or a better load cell with 0.01 % stability (Figure 7).

-Figure 6: ASTM E74 Expanded Uncertainty with 0.16 % stability
+Figure 6: ASTM E74 Expanded Uncertainty with 0.16 % load cell stability

-Figure 7: ASTM E74 Expanded Uncertainty with 0.01 % stability
+Figure 7: ASTM E74 Expanded Uncertainty with 0.01 % load cell stability

 The actual load cell in this test is a Morehouse Ultra Precision 10,000 lbf load cell with an ASTM lower limit factor (llf) of 0.25 lbf.
-Assuming everything else remains the same, in both scenarios the Reference Standard Stability is the largest contribution to uncertainty.
+Assuming everything else remains the same, the Reference Standard Stability (load cell stability) is the largest contributor to uncertainty in both scenarios.
 Often, this isn’t the case.
 Load cells with bad instability often have much higher llfs than better load cells.
-A load cell with 0.16 % stability will usually have an llf worse than 2 lbf.
+A load cell with 0.16 % stability usually has an llf worse than 2 lbf.

-However, the purpose of this blog is to show the impact of stability on a load cell system and how it should impact your decisions when purchasing a load cell system.
-If stability is bad, the system will probably not meet your accuracy requirements.
-In general, I would say repeatability, reproducibility, and stability are the most important characteristics when evaluating a load cell system.
-Adapters play a huge role in actual results, and careful attention to purchasing the right adapters must also be considered.
-For more information on the proper adapters, Morehouse has a technical paper that can be downloaded here.
+However, this blog aims to show the impact of stability on a load cell system and how it should impact your decisions when purchasing a load cell system.
+The system will probably not meet your accuracy requirements if stability is bad.
+In general, repeatability, reproducibility, and stability are the most important characteristics when evaluating a load cell system.

 Figure 8: Morehouse HADI calibration system